DamOConnor/Fabric-IaC-UKS/README.md

 ![level](https://img.shields.io/badge/Microsoft%20Fabric-IaC-green)

+[!NOTE]
+> The Bicep template (`main.bicep`) contains code to make sure Azure resource names are unique.
+If you run the template multiple times you will get multiple resource groups and Fabric Capacities.
+Consider deleting resource groups created in error.

+-
+-

 ## Work in progress

 This repo will create an F2 Fabric Capacity and Logic App to pause it in UK South.
 Fabric SKU and region can be altered if required.